How Do You Negotiate a Higher Settlement in a Car Accident?

 2. Can I negotiate a settlement without a lawyer?

-4. How do I calculate pain and suffering damages?
+4. How is pain and suffering considered in a settlement?

 Key Takeaways